Fanny Cole: 1912 national convention

 Cole's steadying hand was seen with the WCTU NZ reaction to the large vote polled for National Prohibition – 56% for it, though not enough to win the day since a 3/5 majority was needed for it to carry.
 The twenty-seventh annual convention held at Dunedin March 14–21 opened with 75 delegates present for a lecture on the increasingly popular topic of Eugenics and a speech on the values of moderation by the President of the Dunedin Reform Council.
-Cole responded carefully in opposition with a demeanor considered "gracious, sweet, and womanly," by saying "We mothers are not here to protect monopolies, but men."
+Cole responded carefully in opposition with a demeanour considered "gracious, sweet, and womanly," by saying "We mothers are not here to protect monopolies, but men."
 Cole's presidential address included a controversial stance against moderation in her plea for empathy with the suffragettes in England, insisting that: